Vehicle standards and modifications

 application forms

 The NHVR uses Approved Vehicle Examiners (AVE) to certify and approve certain modifications under the Heavy Vehicle National Law.

 The NHVR has classified the type of heavy vehicle modifications that require approval, either by an Approved Vehicle Examiner (AVE) or the NHVR.

 The National Heavy Vehicle Inspection Manual (NHVIM) provides authorised officers and industry with consistent criteria for heavy vehicle inspections.

-The Roadworthiness Program is a package of eight projects being delivered by the NHVR on behalf of Transport and Infrastructure Council (TIC).
-The objective of the program is to reduce the social, environmental and economic impacts resulting from unroadworthy heavy
+The Roadworthiness Program consists of four work-streams being delivered by the NHVR on behalf of Transport and Infrastructure Council (TIC).

 The NHVR is responsible for giving in-principal support for Special Purpose Vehicles (SPVs).

 Vehicle Standards Bulletin 6 (VSB6): National Code of Practice Heavy Vehicle Modifications is the national standard for the most common modifications made to heavy vehicles.

 Vehicle Standards Bulletin 12 (VSB12): Rear Marking Plates for all motor vehicles over 12t GVM and for all trailers over 10t GVM, is the national standard for rear marking plates.

 Vehicle Standards Guides (VSGs) provide advice and guidance, on a range of issues regarding heavy vehicle standards and modifications.